sinlesschip/art-of-functional-programming/README.md

 ## Expressions

 ### Challenge 1:
-Convert the following imperative Java code that calculates the max of 3 variables by updating max_number into a functional style:
+The following imperative Java code that calculates the maximum of three given variables by repeatedly updating max_number

     int x = 10;
     int y = 2;